cityofaustin/janis/README.md

 ### Testing with Jest

-[Jest](https://https://jestjs.io/) is set up for [snapshot testing](https://jestjs.io/docs/en/snapshot-testing) as well us used for testing our queries. `yarn test` will run the tests in `src/components`. `yarn test-queries` will run tests against the staging graphql endpoint.
+[Jest](https://https://jestjs.io/) is set up for [snapshot testing](https://jestjs.io/docs/en/snapshot-testing) as well us used for testing our queries. `yarn test` will run the tests in `src/components`.
 If you need to update the snapshots, `jest --updateSnapshot`.